earnestt1234/FED3_Viz/Manual.md

 - *Using Groups*: Some plots aggregate data and rely on Groups.
 By default, plots which rely on Groups will **plot all Groups present in the Group View**; you can instead use the Group View to select which Groups to include by unticking **Settings > General > For plots using groups, include all loaded groups rather than those selected**.
 Plots that utilize groups will be tagged with a :paperclip: symbol in their description.
 - *Handling multiple selections*: For plots that don't use Groups, the data to plot depends on which loaded FED data are highlighted.
 More than one file can be highlighted at once, and there are two main ways the program deals with this.
 Buttons that combine the highlighted files into one graph are marked by :bar_chart:, while buttons that create multiple plots (one for each highlighted file) are marked by :bar_chart::bar_chart::bar_chart:.
 - *Pellet & Poke Averaging:*  Several plots that average data on pellet retrieval and pokes rely on specific settings for determining the method of averaging across a time series.
 These settings occur under the heading **Averaging (Pellet & Poke Plots)**, and plots that use them will include a 🧮 symbol in their description.
 These settings include:

   - **Error value for average plots:**  How to show the spread of data.
 Options are SEM (standard error of the mean), STD (standard deviation), raw data (data for each device shown around the average), or None.
   - **Bin size for averaging (hours):** how frequently to average data (must be done as pellets are logged to the second)
   - **Alignment method for averaging:**  How to deal with alignment of time series.
 The three options are:
-    - **shared date & time**: The program only averages over *absolute date & time*; i.e. only FEDs that were active at the same time can be averaged, and averaging can only be done for the window of time where **all** FEDs in the Groups are active (a warning will be raised if there is no such window for the selected devices).
+    - **shared date & time**: The program only averages over *absolute date & time*; i.e. only FEDs that were active at the same time can be averaged, and averaging can only be done for the window of time where **all** FEDs in the Groups are active.
 This option makes sense for experiments where devices were started and ended at the same time.
     - **shared time**: The program averages over time of day but disregards the date; i.e., the program aligns the files to the first occurrence of a selected time, and then creates an average.
 This setting requires you to specify the **Start time & length of averaging (time/days)** (what time of day to align the data to and how many days to try and average).
 This option makes sense for experiments where devices were recording on different days or from different cohorts of mice, but you want circadian patterns to be preserved.
     - **elapsed time**: The program disregards both time of day and data and instead averages over the elapsed recording time.
 This options makes sense for experiments where you want to visualize mice activity relative to the start of each recording, and you want to disregard the time of day when the recording was created.

+    A diagram illustrating these different types of averaging can be found in the [Appendix](#averaging-methods-diagram).
+Note the a warning may be raised, or an empty plot may be created, if there are no times when the selected files can be averaged.

 ### Single Pellet Plot